 - 3) Depositories or affiliates thereof engaging in 1st Mortgage Brokering and/or Lending.

 - 5) Mortgage Lenders (see news section for new law).

-If you are subject to first mortgage regulation by the Utah Department of Financial Institutions, or, if you are a loan originator as defined under Utah Code 70D-3-102(12)(a) “an individual who for compensation or in the expectation of compensation: (i) takes a residential mortgage loan application; or (ii) offers or negotiates a term of a residential mortgage loan,” then you must be licensed under the Nationwide Mortgage Licensing System (NMLS).
+If you are subject to first mortgage regulation by the Utah Department of Financial Institutions, or, if you are a loan originator as defined under Utah Code 70D-3-102(12)(a) “an individual who for compensation or in the expectation of compensation: (i) takes a residential mortgage loan application; or (ii) offers or negotiates a term of a residential mortgage loan,” then you must be licensed under the Nationwide Multistate Licensing System (NMLS).
 Please click on the NMLS link below to learn more.